 West Virginia’s politics

-Governor Jim Justice, a Republican, was elected in 2016 with 49 percent of the vote.
-(Governor Justice was elected as a member of the Democratic Party but changed his party affiliation to Republican in 2017.)
-The next gubernatorial election is in 2020.
+Governor Jim Justice, a Republican, was elected in 2020 with 65 percent of the vote.
+The next gubernatorial election is in 2024.

-Republicans control both the House of Delegates (59 Republicans to 41 Democrats) and Senate (20 Republicans to 14 Democrats).
+Republicans control both the House of Delegates (77 Republicans to 22 Democrats) and Senate (23 Republicans to 11 Democrats), with veto-proof majorities in both houses.
 Control of the governor’s mansion and each house of the legislature gives Republicans a trifecta in West Virginia.
-All West Virginia House seats are on the ballot in 2020 because delegates serve two-year terms.
-Senators serve four-year terms; roughly half the senatorial seats are on the ballot in 2020, and the other half will be up for election in 2022.
+All West Virginia House seats are on the ballot in 2022 because delegates serve two-year terms.
+Senators serve four-year terms; roughly half the senatorial seats are on the ballot in 2022, and the other half will be up for election in 2024.